Tips and Home Remedies to Stop Snoring

 Also Read: Eucalyptus to Relieve Respiratory Problems

 - Use extra pillows: Try sleeping with additional pillows to make your head higher than the rest of your body.
 This keeps your airway open and prevents snoring.

 - Lose weight: If you’re overweight or obese, it’s important to consider all the options for weight loss if you really want to stop snoring.
 Being overweight causes a lot of health problems.
 Specifically, it’s a major cause of snoring.

 See Also: Finding the Perfect Time to Quit Smoking

 - Quit smoking: Smoking irritates and inflames your upper respiratory system, which causes you to snore more heavily.
 Avoiding cigarettes is a good decision when it comes to stopping the snoring and improving your overall quality of life.

 - Avoid alcohol before bedtime: Drinking within three hours of going to bed can make your tongue, tonsils, and the roof of your mouth relax, causing a loud vibration every time you breathe during sleep.

-- Nettle tea: If your snoring is caused by allergies or other respiratory problems, it’s important to air out your bedroom and get rid of any dust and dirt.
+- Nettle tea: If your snoring is caused by allergies or other respiratory problems, it’s important keep your room free from any allergens.
 Also, drink a cup of nettle tea that you can make by adding a teaspoon of dried leaves to boiling water.
 Cover and let it steep for five minutes.
-Nettle is considered to be a natural antihistamine.
+Experts consider nettle to be a natural antihistamine.

-- Exercise: In addition to helping you lose weight (another way to fight snoring), getting exercise is key to reducing this annoyance.
+- Exercise: In addition to helping you lose weight (another way to fight this problem), getting exercise can help you snore less.
 Start by getting at least 30 minutes of exercise a day and soon you’ll start seeing the difference.